Kandy-IO/kandy-callMe-js-sdk-3.x/docs/kandy-doc.md

 ### off

 Removes an event listener for the specified event type.
-The event is emmited by the SDK instance.
+The event is emitted by the SDK instance.

 **Parameters**